-Cornerstone 2020 Land Development Code

-Fern Creek Small Area Plan
+Cornerstone 2020 Land Development Code Fern Creek Small Area Plan

-The Fern Creek Small Area Plan (2001) recommends that the area around the Billtown Road/I-265 Interchange remain residential.
+The Fern Creek Small Area Plan (2001) recommends that high intensity proposed zoning be looked at critically.
 The applicant will have to address this conflict as part of their rezoning justification.